 Stay on top of the fast-moving oncology landscape and make data-driven decisions.
-Learn more about our portfolio strategy and business development solutions.
+Access comprehensive market intelligence for hundreds of indications with our Market Assessment Research reports.

 - IMpower010: Primary results of a phase III global study of atezolizumab versus best supportive care after adjuvant chemotherapy in resected stage IB-IIIA non-small cell lung cancer (NSCLC).
 ASCO 2021; Abstract 8500.

 - OlympiA: A phase 3, multicenter, randomized, placebo-controlled trial of adjuvant olaparib after (neo)adjuvant chemotherapy in patients with germline BRCA1/2 mutations and high risk HER2-negative early breast cancer.
 ASCO 2021; Abstract LBA1.